Harvick wins at Darlington as NASCAR returns to racing

 But when the engines fired at Darlington Raceway following a 10-week layoff during the coronavirus pandemic, it turned into a regular old race.

-Kevin Harvick beat Alex Bowman to win NASCAR’s first race back, a spectacle closely watched to see if the largest motorsports series in the United States could successfully return to the track.
+Kevin Harvick beat Alex Bowman to win NASCAR’s first race back, a spectacle closely watched to see if the largest racing series in the United States could successfully get back to work.

 “I just want to thank everybody from NASCAR and all the teams for letting us do what we do,” Harvick said.
-“I didn’t think it was going to be that different, then we won and it’s dead silent out here.
+“I didn’t think it was going to be that different, but it’s dead silent out here.
 We miss the fans.”

-It was a crucial gamble for NASCAR, which had to get back to the track to stave off financial ruin.
-With races on hold, no money was coming into the sport whatsoever and the NASCAR business model can not sustain the lack of revenue.

 NASCAR developed a health plan approved by officials in both South Carolina and North Carolina and scheduled seven races over the next 11 days at two tracks.
 As other states began to open, the series tacked more races to fill the calendar with 20 events across seven Southern states between now and June 21.
 There will be no spectators at least through that date.